yashelke/taskflow/replit.md

 # Overview

-This is a modern full-stack Todo application built with React, TypeScript, Express.js, and PostgreSQL.
-The application features a beautiful, responsive UI with light/dark mode theming, built using shadcn/ui components and Tailwind CSS.
-The frontend uses React with TypeScript for type safety, while the backend is an Express.js server with Drizzle ORM for database operations.
-The application supports CRUD operations for todo items with local storage persistence on the frontend and is designed to scale with a proper database backend.
+TaskFlow is a modern, beautiful todo application built with React, TypeScript, and Tailwind CSS.
+The application features an animated landing page, intuitive task management interface, and seamless light/dark mode theming.
+TaskFlow focuses on frontend-only functionality with local storage persistence, providing a smooth and responsive user experience without backend dependencies.
+The application includes task creation, editing, completion tracking, filtering, and an elegant user interface with smooth animations.

 # User Preferences